capdiem/masa.blazor.docs/Masa.Docs.Shared/wwwroot/docs/pages/components/buttons/en-US.md

 ---
-category: Components
-type: Buttons
 title: Buttons
-cols: 1
+desc: "The **MButton** component replaces the standard html button with a material design theme and a multitude of options.
+Any color helper class can be used to alter the background or text color."
 related:
   - /components/button-groups
   - /components/icons
   - /components/floating-action-buttons
 ---

-# Buttons

-The **MButton** component replaces the standard html button with a material design theme and a multitude of options.
-Any color helper class can be used to alter the background or text color.

 ## Usage